cns-iu/scimaps/content/submission/20/14/readme.md

     Macroscope Link: <http://higlass.io/>

-    HiGlass is a tool for exploring and compare genomic contact matrices and tracks.
+    HiGlass is a tool for exploring and comparing genomic contact matrices and tracks.
+Take a look at some examples or head over to the docs to learn how HiGlass can be used and configured.
+To load private data, HiGlass can be run locally within a docker container.

     <!--EndFragment-->